 Gimbutas also makes the powerful point that according to Charles Muses,

-on at least as scientific a footing as the religion of God" (qtd. in
+least as scientific a footing as the religion of God" (qtd. in Lefkowitz).

-Lefkowitz).
-In fairness, however, Gimbutas' work has also been criticized,
+In fairness, however, Gimbutas' work has also been criticized, most

 the preeminent position of women in society as dominant, a view that is